top of page

 UPPP and Fujita and Colleagues

 The earliest performed surgery was on the soft palate.
-These were first done in Japan by Fujita and Colleagues in the early 80s.
-They described the earliest versions of UPPP or "soft tissue surgery on the soft palate".
-Half the patients benefitted by reduction of apnoea events, but the other half had minimal benefit.
+These were first done in Japan by Fujita and colleagues in the early '80s.
+They described the earliest versions of UPPP or "soft tissue surgery on the soft palate."
+Half the patients benefited by reduction of apnoea events, but the other half had minimal benefit.
 Inability to predict who may get better continued to be a puzzle for surgeons during this early phase.

-In the late ’90s, for the first time, Feedman documented a predictive tool for UPPP.
-He documented those with the largest tonsils and smallest tongues (Friedman I) had 80% success with UPPP.
-Those with small tonsils and Big tongues (Friedman III) had very poor outcomes.
-Concern was that majority of adult patients didn’t belong to the freedman I group; hence surgery only suited a limited section of the population.
+In the late '90s, for the first time, Friedman documented a predictive tool for UPPP.
+He documented that those with the largest tonsils and smallest tongues (Friedman I) had 80% success with UPPP.
+Those with small tonsils and big tongues (Friedman III) had very poor outcomes.
+The concern was that the majority of adult patients didn’t belong to the Friedman I group; hence, surgery only suited a limited section of the population.

 Uvulopalatal Flap